oussema-fatnassi/runtrack_java_spring/README.md

 To manage the differet levels of access to our application we can easily define the access levels in our filterChain by adding the access to the different roots
 For example
 .requestMatchers("/h2-console").hasRole("ADMIN")

+#Job5
+Comment stocker en toute sécurité les mots de passe des utilisateurs avec Spring Security?
+To securely store the password in our database we have to hash it using strong hashing algorithms like BCrypt